 Experience was also a big theme among vendors.
 The sessions discussed it and vendors talked about it.
 We all know digital signage has great impact on customer experience — studies have reported high customer recall and satisfaction rates.

 Reading about it is one thing, but seeing it in action is another.
 Samsung had mirror displays that of course acted as mirrors but also displayed promotion content.

 Planar had a translucent display that was placed in front of a mannequin.
 There were other solutions that allowed attendees to virtually try on clothes without changing.

 The idea is simple: digital signage is about the experience, the experience is not about digital signage.

-Instead of using the technology as a “digital prop” to distract the customer, vendors are positioning the technology as forming part of the experience.
+Instead of using signage as a “digital prop”, vendors are positioning the technology as forming part of the experience.

 When done right, the customer doesn’t notice or think about the technology because they’re just enjoying the experience.

 Content is NOT king, Fresh content IS King.
 All content providers on the show floor agreed on this.
 There were more creative companies than we have seen in the past.
 That’s a testament to the importance (and profitability) of content in digital signage.

 When screens show the same slideshow, video, etc., over and over, viewers become desensitized to the screens.
 The digital signage network loses value.
 Content automation feeds the screens with new, fresh content, and viewers will seek out the displays.